DarrachBarneveld/Project3-CodeInstitute/README.md

    1. Clear instruction on what options are available
    2. Simple commands to progress through the applications flow.

-- I want to be information to be displayed easily with customisable data.
+- I want information to be displayed easily with customisable data.
    1. Users can updated current metrics for accurate customisable data
    2. Data is displayed in easy to read tables